kaysond/spki/README.md

 Copy `spki` to a location in your path.
 [Releases](https://github.com/kaysond/spki/releases) use [semantic versioning](https://semver.org/) to identify backwards-incompatible changes.

 ## Configuration
 The top of the script contains several configuration variables; the defaults correspond to the guide.
+External configuration methods that do not require script modification are also supported (see below).

 `ROOT_DIR` - The base directory where all PKI files are stored